sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 There's no way to recover from a bad record here; no option to skip invalid rows.

-*Note:* This is an example stack trace *without* the SQL Being printed.
+*Note:* This is an example stack trace *without* the SQL being printed.